nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/modifyneuralnetwork.md

 How to add noise to actions, i.e., steering and speed, for robustness?
 Adding noise to your actions also increases the robustness of your model to steady-state or tracking errors of the robocar controllers for steering and speed in the real world.
 Since we use discrete action, we need to add noise to their associated mappings in class DeepRacerRacetrackCustomActionSpaceEnv(DeepRacerRacetrackEnv): (see Lines ~575-579)

-### Copy custom files to S3 bucket so that Amazon SageMaker and AWS RoboMaker can pick them up
+### Exercise 12 - Copy custom files to S3 bucket so that Amazon SageMaker and AWS RoboMaker can pick them up

 Very important, remember to copy the edited files from ./src/ back into S3 where SageMaker and RoboMaker will pick them up..